Skip to Content

 Off on the Wild Wicklow tour

-I was off on the Wild Wicklow tour, the day after the TBEX travel bloggers’ conference I attended in Dublin.
+I was off on the Wild Wicklow tour, after attending a conference I attended in Dublin.
 I’d barely scratched the surface of Dublin, so selected this tour because it seemed to offer a taste of Ireland in one day.

 Wild scenery in the Wicklow mountains, a stop at the Avoca handweavers known for their colourful checked throws.
 A bit of history at the Glendalough monastery and a good lunch in a traditional Irish pub thrown in.